-BHONSN01 Design, analyse and synthesise aerospace engineering products, systems, and processes to demonstrate an innovative and creative approach to design realisation.
+BHONSN01 Design, analyse and synthesise electronics and telecommunications engineering products, systems, and processes to demonstrate an innovative and creative approach to design realisation.

-BHONSN02 Analyse and evaluate a range of solutions appropriate to aerospace engineering problems, drawn from a broad range of engineering and technology specialities with an ability to adapt theories or methods to solve unfamiliar problems.
+BHONSN02 Analyse and evaluate a range of solutions to Electronics and Telecommunications problems, drawn from a broad-based multidisciplinary engineering and technology specialities with an ability to adapt theories or methods to solve unfamiliar problems.

-BHONSN03 Select and apply appropriate mathematical and scientific methods to solve problems in the analysis and synthesis of aerospace engineering systems and products.
+BHONSN03 Select and apply appropriate mathematical and scientific methods to solve problems in the analysis and synthesis of Electronics and Telecommunications products and systems.

-BHONSN04 Contribute to teamwork effectively and ethically, addressing prominent aerospace concepts, considering also the wider aspects of social, environmental, ethical, commercial, legal, and enterprise issues through the effective management, communication, policy integration, standard-compliance, planning and self-learning.
+BHONSN04 Contribute to teamwork effectively and ethically, addressing the prominent Electronics and Telecommunications concepts, considering also the wider aspects of social, environmental, ethical, commercial, legal, and enterprise issues through the effective management, communication, policy integration, standard-compliance, planning and self-learning.

-BHONSN05 Select and apply appropriate software packages along with relevant professional codes for design, analysis, and synthesis of aerospace engineering systems to critically reflect and communicate the results with appropriate levels of detail.
+BHONSN05 Select and apply appropriate software packages along with relevant professional codes for design, analysis, and synthesis of Electronics and Telecommunications systems to critically reflect and communicate the results with appropriate levels of detail.